-container.apparmor.security.beta.kubernetes.io/: Name of the AppArmor profile to apply to the named container.
+container.apparmor.security.beta.kubernetes.io/\: Name of the AppArmor profile to apply to the named container.
 See AppArmor for details.

 k8s.enterprisedb.io/backupEndTime: The time a backup ended.
+This annotation is available only on VolumeSnapshot resources.

-k8s.enterprisedb.io/backupEndWAL : The WAL at the conclusion of a backup.
+k8s.enterprisedb.io/backupEndWAL: The WAL at the conclusion of a backup.
+This annotation is available only on VolumeSnapshot resources.

-k8s.enterprisedb.io/backupStartTime : The time a backup started.
+k8s.enterprisedb.io/backupStartTime: The time a backup started.

-${\tt k8s.enterprisedb.io/backupStartWAL}: The \ {\tt WAL} \ {\tt at the start of a backup.}$ k8s.enterprisedb.io/coredumpFilter: Filter to control the coredump of Postgres processes, expressed with a bitmask.
+k8s.enterprisedb.io/backupStartWAL: The WAL at the start of a backup.
+This annotation is available only on VolumeSnapshot resources.

+k8s.enterprisedb.io/coredumpFilter: Filter to control the coredump of Postgres processes, expressed with a bitmask.
 By default it's set to 0x31 to exclude shared memory segments from the dump.
 See PostgreSQL core dumps for more information.